 Nerkonda Paarvai Box Office Collections (11 Days): Overtakes Vivegam To Claim The Third Spot!

-Nerkonda Paarvai, the Ajith Kumar movie continues to its successful run in theatres.
+Nerkonda Paarvai, the Ajith Kumar movie continues its successful run in theatres.
 The film has completed the second weekend of run in theatres and Nerkonda Paarvai continues its tryst with records.
-In Tamil Nadu, the film is minting huge numbers and now, the latest reports reveal that Nerkonda Paarvai has overtaken the lifetime collection of Ajith Kumar's Vivegam, which was one of the most-hyped movies of the star.
-By such staggering collections, Nerkonda Paarvai has grabbed the third spot in the list of top 5 highest-grossing movies of Ajith Kumar at Tamil Nadu box office.
-If reports are to be believed, Nerkonda Paarvai has gone past the 90-crore mark at Tamil Nadu box office.
+In Tamil Nadu, the film is minting huge numbers and now, the latest reports reveal that Nerkonda Paarvai has overtaken the lifetime collections of Ajith Kumar's Vivegam, which was one of the most-hyped movies of the star.
+By such staggering collections, Nerkonda Paarvai has grabbed the third spot in the list of top five highest-grossing movies of Ajith Kumar at the Tamil Nadu box office.
+If reports are to be believed, Nerkonda Paarvai has gone past the 90-crore mark at the Tamil Nadu box office.
 Read Nerkonda Paarvai box office collection report to know more.

 Chennai Box Office

-According to reports, Nerkonda Paarvai went on to collect around Rs 1.95 crore from the Chennai box office during the 4 days long Independence Day weekend.
-These are exceptionally good number and with such staggering collections, the film has managed to beat the new release Comali, which collected around Rs 1.86 crore from the first four days of run in theatres.
+According to reports, Nerkonda Paarvai went on to collect around Rs 1.95 crore from the Chennai box office during the four-day-long Independence Day weekend.
+These are exceptionally good numbers and with such staggering collections, the film has managed to beat the new release Comali, which collected around Rs 1.86 crore from the first four days of run in theatres.

 Day 11 Collections

 A recent tweet of Ramesh Bala, throws light on the collections of Nerkonda Paarvai.
-Reportedly, the film collected around Rs 51 lakh on its eleventh day at Chennai box office, which are staggering numbers for a film in its second week.
+Reportedly, the film collected around Rs 51 lakh on its 11th day at the Chennai box office, which is a staggering number for a film in its second week.

 Joins The 100-crore Club